ohmyzsh/ohmyzsh/plugins/shell-proxy/README.md

 Method 2:

-Written a program to `$HOME/.config/proxy` in the file.
+Write a program to `$HOME/.config/proxy` in the file.

 Example program: